xregistry/spec/core/spec.md

     attribute MUST be interpreted as a request to delete the attribute.

 The `POST` variant MUST adhere to the following:
-  - The HTTP body MUST contain a JSON map where the key MUST be the `id` of each entity in the map.
+  - The HTTP body MUST contain a JSON map where the key MUST be the `SINGULARid` of each entity in the map.
 Note, that in the case of a map of Versions, the `versionid` is used instead.
   - Each value in the map MUST be the full serialization of the entity to be either added or updated.
 Note that `POST` does not support deleting entities from a collection, so a separate delete operation might be needed